tommyli03/GameDesignFinalProject/README.md

 UI:
 - ~~Health Bar (position to be determined)~~
-- Bullets Remaining
+- Bullets Remaining // Decided on using infinite bullets instead
 - ~~Red glare/vignette when on low health~~
-- Counter for Number of Enemies Alive
+- Counter for Number of Enemies Alive // Decided against tracking the number of enemies
 - ~~Dash Cooldown Bar~~

 Animation:
 - ~~Walking animation~~
 - ~~Enemy animation~~
-- Gun Firing animation (like rotation for recoil)
+- ~~Gun Firing animation (like rotation for recoil)~~

 **Project Part 4 Additions**
 - Finished up some of the Postprocessing